pckhoi/datamatch/doc/tutorial.rst

        ...: specificity
     Out[5]: 0.9999978329288134

-The `sensitivity` and `specificity` are not perfect but they're still great considering how simple this matching script is.
+The `sensitivity` and `specificity` are not perfect, but they're still great considering how simple this matching script is.

 ..
 [1] `DBLP-ACM dataset <https://dbs.uni-leipzig.de/de/research/projects/object_matching/benchmark_datasets_for_entity_resolution>`_